pretzelhammer/rust-blog/posts/restful-api-in-sync-and-async-rust.md

 - Please add all of diesel-cli's migration-related functionality to sqlx-cli, including the ability to revert migrations.
 - Derive macros similar to `diesel::Insertable` and `diesel::AsChangeSet` which I could use to decorate structs and then pass those structs as-is to the `bind` method of parameterized queries would be pretty nice.

-The benchmarks we performed above were skewed a lot by Rocket and actix-web, so it's not really fair to use them to compare Diesel and sqlx.
+The benchmarks we performed above were probably skewed a lot by Rocket and actix-web, so it's not really fair to use them to compare Diesel and sqlx.
 If you would like to see the results of detailed benchmarks run specifically to profile Diesel and sqlx then you can find [the results for those here](https://github.com/diesel-rs/metrics/) and [the source code for them here](https://github.com/diesel-rs/diesel/tree/master/diesel_bench).
 Disclaimer: this benchmark suite is maintained by the Diesel team.